Azure/azure-cli/src/command_modules/azure-cli-cosmosdb/README.rst

-Microsoft Azure CLI 'documentdb' Command Module
+Microsoft Azure CLI 'cosmosdb' Command Module
 ==================================

-This package is for the 'documentdb' module. i.e. 'az documentdb'
+This package is for the 'cosmosdb' module. i.e. 'az cosmosdb'